haorenmai/haorenmai/_pages/about.md

   * The Final of 16th Chinese Mathematics Competition for College Students
 * First Prize, No.16 in Hubei, 2024
   * 16th Chinese Mathematics Competition for College Students
-* Wuhan University Outstanding Student Fellowship, 2025, 2024, 2023
+* Wuhan University Outstanding Student Scholarship, 2025, 2024, 2023

 Undergraduate Courses Attended
 ======